michellexbui/michelle-and-richard/content/policy.md

 ### Are you having a full Catholic wedding mass?

-Yes!
-This is an hour long ceremony which includes readings, singing, and communion.
+Yes: this will include readings, singing, and communion.

 ### Can I take the communion if I am not Catholic?